bastibe/SoundCard/README.rst

 will try to include your fix into SoundCard.

 However, please be aware that this is a hobby project of mine that I am developing for free, and in my spare time.
-While I try to be as accomodating as possible, I can not guarantee a timely response to issues.
+While I try to be as accommodating as possible, I can not guarantee a timely response to issues.
 Publishing Open Source Software on Github does not imply an obligation to *fix your problem right now*.
 Please be civil.